Meet our Team

-Behind every service we provide is a dedicated team of professionals, each bringing their unique expertise and enthusiasm to our business.
+Behind every service we provide is a dedicated team of Ladies, each bringing their unique expertise and enthusiasm to our business.

 Tracey Moore

-Founder Tracey has set up this enterprise and on at least two weekends a month can be found selling Eripare on behalf of the ladies at local Council Makers Markets - Bury St Edmunds and Newmarket
+Founder Tracey established this enterprise and can often be found on at least two weekends each month, selling Eripare products on behalf of local women at Council Makers Markets in Bury St Edmunds and Newmarket.

 Catherine Sana salau

-Most of the profiles have been written by Catherine Sana Salau, who serves as our liaison, quality controller, and Kenyan coordinator for Eripare.
+Most of the profiles featured here have been crafted by Catherine Sana Salau, our dedicated liaison, quality controller, and Kenyan coordinator for Eripare.

-Without Catherine, we would face challenges in sourcing and retaining top talent.
-It was Catherine's creation of watchstraps for Tracey's father-in-law that sparked the idea of how we could assist other mothers, leading to the establishment of Eripare.
-You'll observe that many mothers received no formal education, a cycle we are committed to breaking to afford girls a future distinct from their mothers'.
-Additionally, it is not uncommon to find Maasai men with multiple wives.
-Some of our 31 ladies were married very young from 13 years upwards and have multiple children.
-Education on many subjects will help these ladies thrive.
+Without Catherine's efforts, sourcing and retaining top talent would be significantly more challenging.
+It was her innovative creation of watchstraps for Tracey’s father-in-law that ignited the idea of how we could support other mothers, ultimately leading to the founding of Eripare.
+Many of the mothers we work with have not received formal education, and we are committed to breaking this cycle to provide girls with a future that differs from their mothers'.
+Additionally, it is common in Maasai culture for men to have multiple wives.
+Some of our 31 ladies were married as young as 13 and have multiple children.
+Providing education on various subjects will empower these women to thrive.

-If you're in Kenya and interested in beadwork, Sana is your go-to contact.
+If you are in Kenya and interested in beadwork, Sana is your primary contact.

 Ann Seenoi